densify-dev/container-automation-deployment/README.md

 kubectl create namespace densify-automation
 ```

-#### 3. Create a Persistent Volume for the Mutating Admission Controller
+#### 3. Create a Persistent Volume Claim for the Mutating Admission Controller

-For a multi-node cluster, follow the steps provided here: [Create a PV using Shared Storage](/documentation/PersistentVolume.md)

-For testing on a single node cluster, you can leverage the `deployment/base/densify-recommendations-pv.yaml` file to create the PV.
-Please make sure you uncomment the line in `base/kustomization.yaml` file.
+To persist recommendation state and automation outputs, the Mutating Admission Controller requires a Persistent Volume Claim (PVC) with ReadWriteOnce access.

+If deploying a single replica, no additional configuration is needed — most cluster default StorageClasses will work.

+If deploying multiple replicas for high availability, you must ensure your PVC uses a backend that supports ReadWriteMany, such as Azure Files, EFS, or NFS.

+You can use the provided example at: `deployment/base/densify-recommendations-pvc.yaml`

+For detailed guidance, refer to: [Persistent Volume Claim Requirements](/documentation/PersistentVolumeClaim.md)

 #### 4. Configure TLS Certificates